This Version Posted: December 18, 2020

 - Contact Telehealth (1-866-797-0000) or your health care provider.

-- Anyone with whom you had close physical contact (e.g., in your household) in the two days before your symptoms started or after symptoms started should also self-isolate.
+- Anyone with whom you had close physical contact (e.g., in your household) in the two days before your symptoms started or after symptoms started should also isolate.
 If you have questions about this, call the local Health Unit at 1-866-888-4577, ext.
-2050.
+5020.

-- If you are still unwell at 14 days, contact Telehealth or your health care provider for further direction.
+- If you are still unwell at the end of your isolation or quarantine period, contact Telehealth or your health care provider for further direction.